chlau5206/ChlauApp/README.md

 ##
 This project uses Flask framework based.
 The project is pubished in pythonanywhere.com. https://chlau5206.pythonanywhere.com
-This Flask project is using Blueprint, Bulma, SQLAlchemy, Login-Manager, Flask-WTF, Logging.
+This Flask project With Flask-WTF handling forms, Bulma for styling, SQLAlchemy for database interaction, and
+Blueprints for organizing your application, you've got a robust foundation for development.

 Flask project using:
-1. Blueprint , made modular portable and independant
-2. Bulma's CSS
+1. Blueprint for organizing the application
+2. Bulma for styling
-3. SQLAlchemy (SQLite3)
+3. SQLAlchemy (SQLite3) for database interaction
-4. Login-Manager
+4. Login-Manager for Login security
 5. Flask-WTF for handling forms.
-6. Logging
+6. Logging for system and error logging
 7. Flask-Mail for email -- not implemented, due to require oAuth.

 =====================